garrettbland/blockbuilder/README.md

 -   move editor to slate
 -   add in min height or something for empty text
 -   add in reset to default/remove styles button for blocks
+-   Add link color customization to text editing
+-   Add in break tags after hitting enter in editor or min height to paragraphs?

 ### Development